alexandercoabad/AgilA8_spi/README.md

-  skywater-pdk; confirm the other three Apache-2.0 entries (open_pdks, OpenLane, Tiny Tapeout templates) don't ship their own NOTICE files before finalizing this document, since if any of them do, its contents would need to be reproduced here per \u00a74(d).
+  skywater-pdk; confirm the other three Apache-2.0 entries (open_pdks, OpenLane, Tiny Tapeout templates) don't ship their own NOTICE files before finalizing this document, since if any of them do, its contents would need to be reproduced here per §4(d).
+- `test/test.py`'s current state (unmodified template stub) is noted above under "How to test" - flagging it here too since it's the kind of gap easy to lose track of across revisions.